-The school curriculum follows the current principles from the EYFS curriculum and the new National Curriculum 2014.
+The school curriculum follows the current principles from the new EYFS curriculum 2020 and the new National Curriculum.

 Throughout the school, classes work co-operatively to ensure appropriate curriculum coverage.
 Staff plan together and include the support staff, who are attached to their classes, in this process.
 All staff in all Key Stages (both teaching and support) are actively involved in the delivery of lessons and the assessment of children’s progress.
 Subjects are taught through a programme of topics as outlined below.
 These can be subject to changes to reflect whole school and Government initiated developments.